A 50mm medal on a nine-year-old reads “champion”. A 70mm medal on the same kid reads “hubcap on a string”.

 Standard sizing convention across Malaysian schools:

-- Primary school (ages 7-12) — 50mm or 60mm medal diameter.
+- Primary school (ages 7-12), 50mm or 60mm medal diameter.
 Lighter weight, easier on smaller necks.

-- Lower secondary (ages 13-15) — 60mm or 70mm.
+- Lower secondary (ages 13-15), 60mm or 70mm.

-- Upper secondary (ages 16-17) — 70mm.
+- Upper secondary (ages 16-17), 70mm.

-- Open invitational / inter-school — 70mm or 80mm.
+- Open invitational / inter-school, 70mm or 80mm.

-Going larger than 70mm for primary feels comically oversized and is uncomfortable to wear.
+Going larger than 70mm for primary feels oversized and uncomfortable to wear.
 Going smaller than 50mm feels stingy.
+A 50mm medal on a 9-year-old looks just right; a 70mm medal on the same kid looks like a hubcap.

 Ribbons and packaging